BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Nothing in what I've stated here should be misconstrued as a defense of the political system.
 Lobbyism, which sometimes is indistinguishable from outright corruption, represents a significant issue.
-The consistent failure to fulfill promises, whether it be pledges for a transaction tax, the cessation of subsidies that actively contribute to global warming, or the numerous "conferences" like COP that, at this point, are merely part of a hope economy, offering a false and pacifying sense of hope.
+The consistent failure to fulfill promises, whether it be pledges for a transaction tax, the cessation of subsidies that actively contribute to global warming, or the numerous 'conferences' like COP that, at this point, are merely part of a hope economy---offering a false and pacifying sense of hope---fuel the distrust in institutions, and I am one of those losing it.

 COP28 proved to be a disaster for the majority of the world's population.
 There was essentially no consensus on even the most basic measures.